nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 ### Approving the Application

-Before the application will be shown to all users of the NMaaS instance, it must be activated.
+Before the application will be shown to all users of the nmaas instance, it must be activated.
 This can be done from the Applications page by simply expanding the list of application versions, hovering on the cog button, selecting the `Change state` option and setting the state to `Active`.

 ![Application Wizard - Activating the application](./img/46-activating-app.png)